Ria424/developers-animatesdk-docs/FLfile_object/FLfile15.md

 #### Usage

-*FLfile.write(fileURI, textToWrite, [ , strAppendMode])*
+FLfile.write(fileURI, textToWrite, [ , strAppendMode])

 #### Parameters

-**fileURI** A string, expressed as a file:/// URI, specifying the file to which you want to write.
+**fileURI** `string`; Expressed as a file:/// URI, specifying the file to which you want to write.

-**textToWrite** A string representing the text you want to place in the file.
+**textToWrite** `string`; Representing the text you want to place in the file.

-**strAppendMode** An optional string with the value "append", which specifies that you want to append *textToWrite* to the existing file.
+**strAppendMode** `string?`; An optional string with the value "append", which specifies that you want to append *textToWrite* to the existing file.
 If omitted, *fileURI* is overwritten with *textToWrite*.

 #### Returns

-A Boolean value of true if successful; *false* otherwise.
+`boolean`; A boolean value of true if successful; *false* otherwise.

 #### Description

-Method; writes the specified string to the specified file (as UTF-8).
+Method; Writes the specified string to the specified file (as UTF-8).
 If the specified file does not exist, it is created.
 However, the folder in which you are placing the file must exist before you use this method.
 To create folders, use [FLfile.createFolder()](../FLfile_object/FLfile1.md).

 #### Example